myint/perceptualdiff/README.rst

                    is 100 candela per meter squared
     -colorfactor : How much of color to use, 0.0 to 1.0, 0.0 = ignore color.
     -downsample : How many powers of two to down sample the image.
+    -sum-errors : Print a sum of the luminance and color differences.
     -output foo.ppm : Saves the difference image to foo.ppm

 Credits